 How would you ensure that your Facebook page cover photo is within Facebook’s 20% limit?
-There are options to ensure that it is.
+There are options to make sure that it is.

 - Use a Photo Editing Software to create the cover page, like Photoshop.
 How?
 By using the grids and computing 20% off the Facebook page cover photo area.
 The advantage of this is you own the file and can edit it when you want.
 The question is: do you have the skill, or time?
 If not, then perhaps options #2 will #3 will work for you.

 - Outsource the Facebook Cover Photo job to a Graphic Artist.
 For many small businesses, time is a scarce resource, so hiring a graphic artist may probably be a better option.
 The advantage of hiring a graphic artist is that they know what they are doing when it comes to creating high-quality images.
 But not all graphic artists know this rule (I know, because I hired one for my Facebook cover photo page when I first launched it) so make sure that you tell your graphic artist this rule.
 You may or may not own the edit-able version of the image file however, but that will depend on your arrangement with the graphic artist.

 - Lastly, use the 20 Percent Tool.
 This is a nifty tool created by Paavo Schmid.
 The 20 Percent Tool works for anyone who does not have the time to learn a photo editing software nor the money to pay a graphic designer.
-That’s the same tool that you see used by some social media folks.
+That’s the same tool that you see that is being used by some social media folks.

 Facebook Cover Photo 20% Tool Test

 Paavo’s tool is very straightforward.
 You only need to copy and paste the URL of your Facebook page.
 Then follow the on-screen instructions.